seanpmaxwell/Typescript-Best-Practices/README.md

 ```

 ##### Keys points
-- In the above layer-based example, you can see that when we needed to add another module for `UserServices`, we had to add a folder to the services-layer, move UserServices.ts inside of it, and now for the root of the `services/` folder, we have a mixture of files and folders to list the different service-layer domains.
+- In the above layer-based example, you can see that when we needed to add another module for `UserService`, we had to add a folder to the services-layer, move UserService.ts inside of it, and now for the root of the `services/` folder, we have a mixture of files and folders to list the different service-layer domains.
 - You might be wondering why we gave the certain files names like `UserRepo.ts` instead of `user.repo.ts`.
 That's because these are **namespace-object scripts** not **inventory-scripts**: see the [Naming Conventions](#naming-conventions) section.
 The files ending in `*.router.ts`, are linear-scripts for adding controller functions to an express `Router()` instance and then returning that instance to the root express-instance.
 - The examples demonstrated architecture using a typical back-end web server.
 For a client-side example of domain-based architecture, see: [React-Ts-Best-Practices](https://github.com/seanpmaxwell/React-Ts-Best-Practices).